 Money is a concept that probably also met up with resilience when it was first supposedly introduced by the Chinese, who started carrying folding money during the Tang Dynasty (A.D.
 618-907).
 Its instability generated by uncontrolled usage and denomination led to rapid inflation and prompting the Chinese to drop it only for it to be taken up again later when it got stabilized by the adoption and use by the West.

 They developed paper money as an offshoot of the invention of block printing.
 Block printing is like stamping.
 Ironically that very same term ‘block’ is the foundation behind the Bitcoin – which is generated using blockchains (digital public ledger).
-I won’t get into the mechanics of Bitcoins but just increase awareness on why and how this payment method could (as paper or fiat money replaced barter and gold and precious metals as traditional means of daily transacting) cause some positive ripples in the financial global system.
+We won’t get into the mechanics of Bitcoins but just attempt to increase awareness on why and how this payment method could (as paper or fiat money replaced barter and gold and precious metals as traditional means of daily transacting) cause some positive ripples in the financial global system.

-Per Wikipedia, and as simple as it can get in terms of a description: Bitcoin is a cryptocurrency and a digital payment system.
+As per Wikipedia, and as simple as it can get in terms of a description: Bitcoin is a cryptocurrency and a digital payment system.
 It was supposedly invented by an unknown programmer, or a group of programmers, under the name Satoshi Nakamoto in 2009.
 Though the anonymity creates an element of distrust about the agenda of its creators, it is surprisingly more transparent than derivatives.

 Cryptocurrency uses a system of cryptography (encryption) to control the creation of coins and to verify transactions.
 These transactions a basic movement of funds between two digital wallets and gets submitted to a public ledger and awaits confirmation through the encryption.
 This video is a great and simple way to understand the above because it is best understood when explained as a larger picture.
 Check out this useful and basic video on Bitcoins.